-If you try these vegan cheeze its crackers, let me know!
+If you try these vegan cheez its, let me know!
 Make sure to come back, leave a comment and rate the recipe.
 Your feedback helps others and hearing about you making my recipes makes my day!
 You can also use the hashtag #delishknowledge on social.Print

 How to Make Sourdough Crackers!
-These sourdough crackers recipe taste just like vegan cheeze its!
+These sourdough crackers taste just like vegan cheez its!
 Save this recipe for your sourdough discard.

 Method adapted from this recipe.